Hyelow0/RL-Total-Dominating-main/README.md

 ## Introduction
 `RL-Total-Dominating` is an implementation of the approach described in the paper "Learn to Solve Toatal Dominating Set Problem with GNN and Reinforcement Learning".
-This project combines Graph Neural Networks (GNN) and Reinforcement Learning (RL) techniques to efficiently tackle the Dominating Set Problem, a well-known problem in graph theory and combinatorial optimization.
+This project combines Graph Neural Networks (GNN) and Reinforcement Learning (RL) techniques to efficiently tackle the Total Dominating Set Problem, a well-known problem in graph theory and combinatorial optimization.

 ## Installation
 To install the necessary dependencies for `RL-Dominating`, follow these steps: